Aggregation of autoregressive random fields and anisotropic long-range dependence: Scaling transition in the aggregated 3N model

 and, similarly,

-since $\beta < (\alpha-1)/2$.
-This proves $J_\gamma < \infty, $ or the existence of $V_{3\gamma} $, for all choices of $\alpha, \beta, \gamma $ in \eqref{Fgamma}.
-The fact that linear combinations of integrals in \eqref{3Lfield0} are $\alpha$-stable is well-known (\cite{sam1994}).
-Stationarity of increments of \eqref{3Lfield0} is an easy consequence of the integrand \eqref{Fgamma} and the control measure $\mu $.
+since $|\beta| < (\alpha-1)/2$.
+This proves $J_\gamma< \infty$, or the existence of $V_{3\gamma} $, for all choices of $\alpha, \beta, \gamma$ in \eqref{Fgamma}.
+The fact that linear combinations of integrals in \eqref{3Lfield0} are $\alpha$-stable is well known (\cite{sam1994}).
+Stationarity of increments of \eqref{3Lfield0} is an easy consequence of the integrand \eqref {Fgamma} and the control measure $\mu$.
 This proves part (i).

-\noi (ii) The OSRF property is immediate from the scaling properties $h_3(\lambda u, \sqrt{\lambda} v, \lambda^{-1} z) = \lambda^{-1/2} h_3(u,v,z) $ of the kernel $h_3$ in \eqref{hgreen} and $\{\mathcal{M}(\d \lambda u, \d \lambda^\gamma v, \d \lambda^{-1} z)\} \eqfdd \{\lambda^{\frac{\gamma-\beta}{\alpha}} \mathcal{M}(\d u, \d v, \d z)\} $ of the stable random measure $\mathcal{M}$, the last property being a consequence of the scaling property of $\mu (\d \lambda u, \d \lambda^\gamma v, \d \lambda^{-1} z) = \lambda^{\gamma-\beta} \mu(\d u, \d v, \d z)$ of the control measure $\mu$.
+(ii) The OSRF property is immediate from the scaling properties $h_3(\lambda u, \sqrt{\lambda} v, \lambda^{-1} z) = \lambda^{-1/2} h_3(u,v,z) $ of the kernel $h_3$ in \eqref{hgreen} and $\{\mathcal{M}(\mathrm{d}\lambda u, \mathrm{d}\lambda^\gamma v, \mathrm{d}\lambda^{-1} z)\} \eqfdd\{\lambda^{({\gamma-\beta})/{\alpha}} \mathcal {M}(\mathrm{d}u, \mathrm{d}v, \mathrm{d}z)\} $ of the stable random measure $\mathcal{M}$, the last property being a consequence of the scaling property of $\mu(\mathrm{d}\lambda u, \mathrm{d}\lambda^\gamma v, \mathrm {d}\lambda^{-1} z) = \lambda ^{\gamma-\beta} \mu(\mathrm{d}u, \mathrm{d}v, \mathrm{d}z)$ of the control measure $\mu$.